The Faroese Government eases travel restrictions

 All travellers should be tested for Covid-19 no more than 72 hours prior to arrival in the Faroe Islands.
 In positive cases, traveller should NOT travel to the Faroe Islands.

-All travellers are required to take a test upon arrival in the Faroe Islands, and should take a follow-up test on the sixth day of their day (call 1870 for more information about free public testing service, or contact Thetis for private testing).
+All travellers are required to take a test upon arrival in the Faroe Islands, and should take a follow-up test on the fourth day of their day (call 1870 for more information about free public testing service, or contact Thetis for private testing).

 Travellers must pay for the test.
 Each test costs DKK 312 at Vagar Airport and DKK 390 when travelling with Smyril Line.